sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ### 4.1.
 DPU-level HA scope

-In the current deployment with a single HA scope per DPU, Active-Standby deployment, means that the NPUs will direct traffic for all ENIs only to the Active DPU.
+With DPU-level HA scope, the HA state is controlled at the DPU level.
+This means, in active-standby mode, all ENIs on a DPU will be set to active or standby together.

 ### 4.2.
 DPU-level NPU to DPU traffic forwarding

-With the DPU-level HA scope, the traffic forwarding from NPU to DPU will be done on DPU level:
+Due to the essense of the DPU-level HA scope, the traffic forwarding from NPU to DPU will be done on DPU level:

 - Each DPU pair will use a dedicated VIP per HA scope for traffic forwarding from NPU to DPU.
 - All VIPs for all DPUs in the SmartSwitch will be pre-programmed into the NPU and advertised to the network as a single VIP range (or subnet).